JAG-010/DO-K8s-Challenge/README.md

 httpd-deployment-6559f66ffd-4pqlm   1/1     Running   0          9m58s
 ```

-We created our Kubernetes intenal container registry (Harbor) and pushed our local image to container registry.
-Finally our K8s deployment was able to pull the image from Harbor and spinup a pod successfully.
+We created our Kubernetes internal container registry (Harbor) and pushed our local image to container registry.
+Finally our K8s deployment was able to pull the image from Harbor and spin-up a pod successfully.